bvanderlugt/azure-intro-demo/README.md

 After the script has run it prints three important values:
 - storage_account_name: You have to add this value to your [dev.tf](terraform/envs/dev/dev.tf) file into the terraform backend section as the storage_account_name value.
 - container_name: You have to add this value to your [dev.tf](terraform/envs/dev/dev.tf) file into the terraform backend section as the container_name value.
-- access_key: You have to create an environment script which defines ACCOUNT_KEY environment variable - set the value you got as the value of this environment variable.
+- access_key: You have to create an environment script which defines  ARM_ACCESS_KEY environment variable - set the value you got as the value of this environment variable.
 When ever you run terraform commands this environment variable must be defined with the account key value (storage account key) - this way terraform can connect to your terraform backend file which is stored in the Azure [Storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview)

 # Demonstration Manuscript